Romanised Gaul Showing Allegiance to Julius Caesar by Onfray de Breville Job

 Similar artworks selected for you

 History of France.
-Scene of Roman Gaul with Toys: Gallic Leader Vercingetorix Going to Roman Chief Julius Caesar After the Battle of Alesia in 52 BC Vercingetorix Submitting to Julius Caesar, 52 BC Hannibal casting his axe over the walls of Rome Jephthah Meeting His Daughter The Gallic chief Vercingetorix surrendering to the Roman chief Julius Caesar after the battle of Alesia in 52 BC Caesar crossing the Rubicon, 49 BC Vercingetorix surrendering his sword to Julius Caesar after the Siege of Alesia, 52 BC Athalie and Joash The History of Our Wonderful World: Alexander the Great Vercingetorix, Gallic Leader, Went to Julius Caesar in 52 BC Vercingetorix (72-46 BC), leader of the Gallic rebellion, lays down arms at the feet of Caesar (100-44 BC), after definitively losing the city of Alesia - In General History of Coins - Chocolate-Foal Chromolithography of the late 19th century - Private Col History of a Victorious Prince Pyrrhus Arrives in Italy with His Troupe Septimus Severus Entering Rome with a Beautiful Wife Death of Sextus Imperial Triumph Page from Upstream by Richard Andre, Boadicea Roman army in Britain Tarquin The Hind of Sertorius Julius Caesar Marcus Furius Camillus The Gallic chief Vercingetorix (80-46 BC) going to Julius Caesar (100-44 BC) to Alesia in 52 BC - Vercingetorix (72-46 BC) Gallic leader, surrendering to Caesar in Alesia (France) - Engraving of the end of the 19th century in Triumph of Julius Caesar Pharaoh in pursuit of the Israelites Roman Games - Bareback Horse Race Hannibal Crossing the Alps The Judgement of Solomon Roman Army
+Scene of Roman Gaul with Toys: Gallic Leader Vercingetorix Going to Roman Chief Julius Caesar After the Battle of Alesia in 52 BC Vercingetorix Submitting to Julius Caesar, 52 BC Hannibal casting his axe over the walls of Rome Jephthah Meeting His Daughter The Gallic chief Vercingetorix surrendering to the Roman chief Julius Caesar after the battle of Alesia in 52 BC Caesar crossing the Rubicon, 49 BC Vercingetorix surrendering his sword to Julius Caesar after the Siege of Alesia, 52 BC The History of Our Wonderful World: Alexander the Great Vercingetorix, Gallic Leader, Went to Julius Caesar in 52 BC Vercingetorix (72-46 BC), leader of the Gallic rebellion, lays down arms at the feet of Caesar (100-44 BC), after definitively losing the city of Alesia - In General History of Coins - Chocolate-Foal Chromolithography of the late 19th century - Private Col History of a Victorious Prince Pyrrhus Arrives in Italy with His Troupe Septimus Severus Entering Rome with a Beautiful Wife Death of Sextus Imperial Triumph Page from Upstream by Richard Andre, Boadicea Roman army in Britain Tarquin The Hind of Sertorius Julius Caesar Marcus Furius Camillus The Gallic chief Vercingetorix (80-46 BC) going to Julius Caesar (100-44 BC) to Alesia in 52 BC - Vercingetorix (72-46 BC) Gallic leader, surrendering to Caesar in Alesia (France) - Engraving of the end of the 19th century in Triumph of Julius Caesar Pharaoh in pursuit of the Israelites Roman Games - Bareback Horse Race Hannibal Crossing the Alps Roman Army Coriolanus and His Mother Bucephalus Tamed by Alexander the Great

 Show more similar artworks